brownerfox/cs260startup/README.md

 For this step, I drew a lot of inspiration from the Simon HTML to add certain elements into my HTML files.
 Like I said previosuly I learned a good deal of the HTML structure from these files.

+I created 5 html files that represent different sections of my website.
+These included links between eachother.

 ### 3

 This step required me to think about the future things that I want my application to have.
 I had to go over some of my notes for what I had wanted the app to have and then think about how to implement them.

+### 4

+At first, I didn't have great representation of my future technology but I revised my html files and changed the file to show where I was planning on drawing future technologies.

 I added in a spot to record the location of the pictures, which will be an API call.

 I have a log in page which will require a data base to function, as well as posts which are linked to an account will require a data base.

-In the feed section there will be comments and likes for the post which represent WebSocket data
+In the feed section there will be comments and likes for the post which represent WebSocket data.

-### 4

-At first, I didn't have great representation of my future technology but I revised my html files and changed the file to show where I was planning on drawing future technologies.
+The create post file will add the information given by the user and store it in the database to create and store a post.

 ### 5